 4. If one or more cubes fall, put that number of new cubes into the bowl.
 The contestant can then try again.

-5. Award a small prize to each successful candidate, perhaps a pump flashlight, a set of magnetic bookmarks, or another Shining His Light item.
+5. Award a small prize to each successful candidate, perhaps a plantable seed gift or a pen and bookmark set.

 Devotional thought: As the activity winds down, read Psalm 145.
 Follow the reading with a prayer like this: Heavenly Father, you have given us the gift of a Savior, our Lord Jesus.
 He is the sweetest gift of all.
 His name is the sweetest name of all.
 Forgive us for taking this gift too much for granted.
 Teach us to shine his light and to show his love as we serve you by serving those around us.
 We pray in Jesus’ precious name.
 Amen.